benbhall/benbhall.github.io/_posts/2021-03-26-fail-secure-aspnetcore-auth.md

 *Written with ASP.NET Core 3.x and .NET 5 in mind.*

-ASP.NET developers will be familiar with using the default behaviour using an `[Authorize]` attribute to decorate a Razor Page and a class or method in a controller, and through some magic, users are expected to **authenticate**.
+ASP.NET developers will be familiar with using the default behaviour of the `[Authorize]` attribute to decorate a Razor Page and a class or method in a controller, and through some magic, users are required to **authenticate**.

 We'll also use it for **authorization** via roles, claims, policies and requirements i.e.